What Are Construction Estimators?

 Construction estimators are employed by construction firms, contractors and architects to gauge the cost of any given project.
-They consider factors like required materials and labor, location and time allotted to complete a job, and they present estimates to clients and employers.
+They consider factors like required materials and labor, location and time allotted to complete a job, and then they present estimates to clients and employers.
 Travel is frequently required, and a certain amount of stress exists related to looming deadlines.

 |Degree Level||Bachelor's degree|